Najeeb Haroon: Political career

 He began his political journey during his days at the NED University of Engineering and Technology when he became the President of the Student Union.

 He was one of the members who founded Pakistan Tehreek-e-Insaf (PTI) in mid-1990s.

 He ran for the seat of the Provincial Assembly of Sindh as a candidate of PTI from Constituency PS-114 (Karachi-XXVI) in by-polls held in July 2017.
 He received 5,098 votes and lost the seat to Saeed Ghani.

-He was elected to the National Assembly of Pakistan from Constituency NA-256 (Karachi Central-IV) as a candidate of PTI in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-256 (Karachi Central-IV) as a candidate of PTI in the 2018 Pakistani general election.
 He received 89,850 votes and defeated Amir Wali Uddin Chishti, a candidate of Muttahida Qaumi Movement (MQM).

 He was noted as Pakistan’s highest tax paid politician.

 In April 2020, he announced to resign as a member of the National Assembly citing reasons that a lack of funds provided to him for development projects in his constituency.